Developer-DAO/web3-ui/packages/components/README.md

 ### NFTGallery

 The NFTGallery component renders a grid of all the NFTs owned by an account.
 It accepts ENS names too.
+You can also pass in `isTestnet` to fetch the NFT data from the testnet API (only Rinkeby for now).

 ```tsx
 <NFTGallery address="vitalik.eth" web3Provider={provider} gridWidth={4} />